makinacorpus/drupalindustry.recipe.drush/README.txt

 * bin/install =>  deploys the distribution and the project on your system
 * source bin/activate => overrides some shell commands (drush, php) so that you are sure to use the ones included in the distribution.

+TODO
+====

+* Create a proof-of-concept distribution.
+Install procedure works.
+* Create templates and tools to generate brand new distributions.